Eliyahu Sasson: Views on Israel after the Six day War

-A few days after the end of the Six-Day War, as a minister in the first unity government led by Levi Eshkol, he took on the role of 'Rebuker at the gate' (Note: A phrase that has biblical and traditional Jewish connotations, often referring to a person who offers moral guidance or criticism to the community) and in a series of comprehensive background memos for the government meetings (June 1967-July 1968), alongside his public appearances in the Knesset plenum, in party forums and lectures, He preached to launch an Israeli initiative whose main purpose is to take advantage of the results of the war - the occupied territories, Judea and Samaria and the Gaza Strip, to solve the problem of refugees from among the Arabs of the Land of Israel.
-He believed that direct negotiations with the representatives of the Arab population in the Land of Israel would at the very least lead to peace with them, if within the framework of Transjordan with an agreement and cooperation with Jordan, or if within the framework of the West Bank only - an independent Palestinian state or an autonomous Palestinian unit that will be bound by agreements with Israel, and would be likely to neutralize the root of the Israeli - Arab conflict and the main weapon of confrontation in the hands of the Arab world against the State of Israel.
+A few days after the end of the Six-Day War, as a minister in the first unity government led by Levi Eshkol, he took on the role of "Rebuker at the gate" (Note: A phrase that has biblical and traditional Jewish connotations, often referring to a person who offers moral guidance or criticism to the community) and in a series of comprehensive background memos for the government meetings (June 1967-July 1968), alongside his public appearances in the Knesset plenum, in party forums and lectures, he preached to launch an Israeli initiative whose main purpose was to take advantage of the results of the war - the occupied territories, the West Bank and the Gaza Strip, to solve the problem of Palestinian refugees from among the Arabs of the Land of Israel.
+He believed that direct negotiations with the representatives of the Arab population in the Land of Israel would at the very least lead to peace with them, if within the framework of Transjordan with an agreement and cooperation with Jordan, or if within the framework of the West Bank only - an independent Palestinian state or an autonomous Palestinian unit that will be bound by agreements with Israel, and would be likely to neutralize the root of the Arab–Israeli conflict and the main weapon of confrontation in the hands of the Arab world against the State of Israel.

 In 1970 he warned that the annexation of the West Bank, with the demographics at that time, would turn Israel into a bi-national state.

 Sasson died in October 1978 at the end of a serious illness that had confined him to bed for several years and had forced him to retire from his position as Minister of Police.
-He was buried Har HaMenuchot in a funeral attended by thousands.
+He was buried in Har HaMenuchot in a funeral attended by thousands.